 Oregon Passenger Rail is specifically studying intercity passenger rail service.
 Regional bus service is not being considered.
 The purpose of the project is to improve the frequency, convenience, speed and reliability of passenger train service along the Oregon segment of the Pacific Northwest Rail Corridor.
 Bus service would not accomplish this purpose.

 Commuter rail service is also not included because it would result in slower trains with many stops.
 However, ODOT is looking at ways to improve future commuter rail needs through an update of the Oregon State Rail Plan.

-The Tier 1 Environmental Impact Statement (EIS) will take approximately four years and is scheduled to be completed mid-2015.
+The Tier 1 Environmental Impact Statement (EIS) will take approximately four years and is scheduled to be completed late 2016.
 See the project phasing infomation and schedule.

 Three phases comprise the project - we are currently in the Evaluate phase.